varnish/Varnish-Book/varnish_book.rst

 - cover basic configuration.

 .. container:: handout

-   This course is independent of the operating system in use.
-   However, there are some differences between Linux distributions that Varnish supports.
-   Those differences are stated when necessary.

    Most of the commands you will type in this course require root privileges.
    You can get temporary root privileges by typing ``sudo <command>``, or permanent root privileges by typing ``sudo -i``.